amiruldev20/waSocket/.github/ISSUE_TEMPLATE/issue.md

 ---
 name: Open issue
-about: For bug reports and feature requests directly related to whatsmeow
+about: For bug reports and feature requests directly related to waSocket

 ---